 I mainly focused on the small ones and the ones that I thought had good capital gain or potential to add value.
-I wasn’t really into anything new at that time, but I did do a few small developments to six packs and four packs myself as well.
-Also a nine pack the government funded and onsold but mainly I would just be amongst a bit of everything.
+I wasn’t really into anything new at that time, but I did do a few small developments to six-packs and four packs myself as well.
+Also a nine pack the government-funded and onsold but mainly I would just be amongst a bit of everything.
 So most of the time I worked as a traditional agent or as an investor to buy and hold to accumulate wealth for the long term.
 So sort of collecting property rather than selling them.
 Sometimes I’ll do a little reno and onsell, but mostly I’ll collect property and add value.
 It was sort of my little niche, so more of an investor rather than a developer.

 Then as I got more equity and more experienced in the market [inaudible], I started doing a few more developments.
 So it was sort of a bit of both really because honestly when you’re doing that sort of volume, you don’t really have the time to do the whole lot.
 You’ve got to decide you’re in the market to be an agent or to get out of the market and be a developer, it’s really difficult to do both properly at that top end with the volume I was doing.
-You know, cause you’ve got to keep the service up and so a lot of the time sites would come on that I would onsell or just get on the market and pass on to small time developers or developers to do their own projects.
+You know, ’cause you’ve got to keep the service up and so a lot of the time sites would come on that I would onsell or just get on the market and pass on to small-time developers or developers to do their own projects.
 It was really impossible to do both properly.
-You have to focus a 110% on everything you do as best you can, otherwise you can make mistakes in that game.
+You have to focus 110% on everything you do as best you can, otherwise, you can make mistakes in that game.

 Being an agent and investing in properties at the same time might have been what led to his burn out but having a team around him has been very helpful.

 It was too hard to do everything properly and you can run yourself too thin and look back now it’s probably one of the main reasons why I did burn out in the forties.
-If I had two admin girls and I had a two or three part time or a couple of full time buyers agents, when I say buyers agents that were still working for the seller, but they were running the buyers around.
+If I had two admin girls and I had a two or three part-time or a couple of full-time buyers agents, when I say buyers agents that were still working for the seller, but they were running the buyers around.

 So my job initially as an agent, at the time, I would just do appraisals all day every day, that was it.
-Negotiate the sale and my guys that worked for me were also really good at negotiating the sale and they would be just running buys and showing properties.
+Negotiate the sale and the guys that worked for me were also really good at negotiating the sale and they would be just running buys and showing properties.
 Back in the day, you’d put them in your car and you meet them at houses and you drive them around and show them as much as you could, these days It’s all changed.
 That would be also lead generating, making calls and following up as well.
 So the girls would do all the admin processing in the marketing and I would do the closing of the sales and the market appraisals along with helping the two boys and girls, who worked for me at the time, follow up buys.
 So we had a whole process, we had a checklist and a system for everything.
 That was sort of copied off similarly to what some of the Americans would do.
 So they were the main ones that inspired me at that time.